LivePersonInc/developer-center/pages/Documents/ContactCenterManagement/UsersAPI/overview.md

 ### Getting Started

-A few things you'll need to get started with this API:
+A few things you’ll need to get started with this API:

 1. **Retrieve your domain**.
 Use the [LivePerson Domain API](agent-domain-domain-api.html) to retrieve this information by providing the following service name: